Rapid Hair Growth

 and a possible result.
 See Hair Reboot

-when the hair returns to its original form instantly.
-Power Makes Your Hair Grow
+when the hair returns to its original form instantly, or Stubborn Hair

 is a type 2 subtrope (see below).
 If the color's unnatural, it's You Gotta Have Blue Hair